-Harvest legally instead of picking illicitly
+Harvest legally instead of picking illegally

-One thing up front: 48grams uses only biological active ingredients.
-Anyone who knows this and then sees that we use Edelweiss has every right to question the origin of the extract.
-Because: The Leontopodium Alpinem, so the botanical technical term, is considered - varying in the origin - as "protected" to "endangered".
-The consequence is nevertheless the same: Whether you discover the flower of the aristocracy in Germany, Switzerland or Austria: Hands off!
+First things first: 48grams uses exclusively organic active ingredients; we don't use any chemicals.
+Anyone who knows this and then sees that we use edelweiss has every right to question the origin of the extract.
+Because: Leontopodium alpineum, to use its botanical name, is considered – depending on its origin – to be "protected" or even "critically endangered."
+The consequence, however, is always the same: Whether you discover this aristocratic flower in Germany, Switzerland, or Austria: Hands off!
 It must not be picked.
-Otherwise there are severe penalties.
-Judges can impose fines of up to 15,000 euros for "robbers".
-The fact that the approximately 20 centimeter high plant can be used nevertheless - and fortunately - has a simple reason: Everywhere in the alpine region there are farms, which cultivated large surfaces with the "eternal flower".
-On mountain areas at altitudes of at least 1000 meters, they thrive magnificently and are in no way inferior to their sisters grown on the slopes, both in beauty and in the richness of their ingredients.
-This is good news - because we at 48grams want only the best products of nature.
-That's why we also source the Edelweiss extracts from one of the largest organic farmers in Switzerland.
+Otherwise, hefty fines await.
+Judges can impose fines of up to €15,000 on "robbers."
+The fact that this roughly 20-centimeter-tall plant can still be used – and fortunately – has a simple explanation: Throughout the Alpine region, there are nurseries, essentially farms, that cultivate large areas with this "eternal flower."
+They thrive in mountainous areas at altitudes of at least 1000 meters and are in no way inferior to their counterparts grown on slopes, both in beauty and in the richness of their ingredients.
+That's good news – because we at 48grams want only the best products nature has to offer.
+That's why we source our edelweiss extracts from one of the largest organic farmers in Switzerland.

 Medicinal plant of the year 2019

 That alone would explain the title of "Medicinal Plant of the Year 2019."
 But the possibilities of the extracts go even further.
-It is not without reason that the daisy is also called "Bauchwehbleaml" in the Alpine region - that is, a tummy ache flower.
-Stem and leaves are boiled with milk and honey and administered as a potion for stomach or intestinal complaints.
-Folk medicine also relies on the Edelweiss because of the Leoligin compounds it contains.
-They have a positive effect on the heart and blood vessels, lower cholesterol levels and protect against vascular calcification.
-Also worth mentioning are the so-called flavonoids.
-This plant pigment protects against the formation of spider veins and couperose.
+It's not without reason that this member of the daisy family is also known as "Bauchwehbleaml" – meaning stomachache flower – in the Alpine region.
+The stem and leaves are boiled with milk and honey and administered as a drink for stomach or intestinal problems.
+Folk medicine also relies on edelweiss because of its leoligin compounds.They have a positive effect on the heart and blood vessels, lower cholesterol levels, and protect against arteriosclerosis.
+The so-called flavonoids should also be mentioned.
+This plant pigment protects against the formation of spider veins and rosacea.

 Myths and fiction